 90:10 Program Model – French, German, Italian, Spanish

 Students participate in a 90:10 program model when the target language of instruction uses a Latin-based alphabet (French, German, Italian, and Spanish).
 Students initially receive instruction in the target language for 90% of the day and in English for 10% of the day, starting in kindergarten.
 The percentage of English increases annually until 50% of the day is taught in the target language and 50% in English by 5th grade.

 50:50 Program Model – Armenian, Japanese, Korean

-Students in 50:50 FLAG Dual Language Immersion Programs receive instruction in the target language for 50% of the day and in English for 50% of the day throughout elementary school.
+Students participate in a 50:50 program model when the target language of instruction uses an alphabet distinct from the Latin-based English alphabet (Armenian, Japanese, and Korean).
+Students receive instruction in the target language for 50% of the day and in English for 50% of the day throughout elementary school.

-Middle School FLAG Programs
+Middle School Dual Language Immersion Programs

-High School World Languages
+High School World Language Programs

 All languages are available as world language course offerings at the high school level.
 Students may continue taking advanced language courses as their elective and most languages offer a capstone exam for potential college credit.
 Students are also eligible to earn the State Seal of Biliteracy in their target language.